smpetersgithub/AdvancedSQLPuzzles/readme.md

 To get started, clone or download the repository to your local machine.
 I have included readme files for each directory that describes its contents.
 If anything is unclear, please contact me and I would be happy to assist.

 ## Content
-The content of this GitHub is ever growing, here are some of the more popular content:
+The contents of this GitHub continue to expand, so check back often.
+Below are some of the most popular directories:

 *  [Advanced SQL Puzzles](/Advanced%20SQL%20Puzzles): A growing collection of my SQL puzzles.
 I'm always looking for new puzzles, so please share if you have anything that would be a great fit.
 *  [Recursion](/Advanced%20SQL%20Puzzles/Recursion%20Examples): My collection of SQL queries that use recursion.
 Here I solve all sorts of problems such as Markov chains, floor and ceiling caps, Traveling Salesman, and even one for Sudoku.